Rosalys Coope: Nottingham

 Her marriage to Peter Coope, a Chartered Accountant, was followed by the move to Epperstone, where her husband joined his father's accountancy practice.
-Following the birth of their two children, Coope took up her research interests joining the Bromley House Library and becoming a member of the Council of the Thoroton Society in 1955 and its President from 2008-2014.
+Following the birth of their two children, Coope took up her research interests joining the Bromley House Library and becoming a member of the Council of the Thoroton Society in 1955 and its president from 2008 to 2014.

 Over the ensuing years Coope remained an active researcher and author in her field with a number of publications to her name.
 Her works included articles for the journal 'Architectural History'.

 Her interest in and enthusiasm for research culminated in her registering for a PhD, at the Courtauld Institute of Art, which was subsequently awarded in 1972.
 Her tutor was Anthony Blunt and their interests coincided not least with Coope's fluency in French.
-The subject of her dissertation was the French architect Salomon de Brosse (1565-1630).
+The subject of her dissertation was the French architect Salomon de Brosse (1565–1630).